sirisian/ecmascript-types/pipelineoperator.md

 ## Why the Topic Is Explicit

-The proposal's longest argument is between this form, where a step names its input, and the tacit form — `x |> f`, calling `f` with the value and no placeholder — which reads better in the case where the step is exactly a unary call and cannot express any other case.
+The proposal's longest argument is between this form, where a step names its input, and the tacit form â€” `x |> f`, calling `f` with the value and no placeholder â€” which reads better in the case where the step is exactly a unary call and cannot express any other case.

 The case against tacit calls in JavaScript has always rested on the language not knowing what a function expects. `x |> f` where `f` takes two parameters is a call with one, silently, and the failure arrives somewhere else. `await` and `yield` have no tacit form at all, so a pipeline containing one needs a placeholder anyway.
 And making the tacit form useful in general needs partial application, which is a second proposal.

 **A typed language answers the first of those.** A function here has a declared signature: `x |> f` could be checked, the topic tested against the first parameter, and a signature requiring more arguments than the pipe supplies rejected at the pipe rather than at the eventual call.
 That is worth stating because the argument against tacit calls is usually made as though it were about JavaScript rather than about erasure, and here it is about erasure.
 The other two objections survive: `await` is not a function, and no amount of type information makes `x |> await` mean anything.

 So the explicit topic is the right form, and the reason is narrower than it is usually given.
-It is not that a tacit call cannot be checked — it can be, here.
+It is not that a tacit call cannot be checked â€” it can be, here.
 It is that a tacit call cannot express the steps that are not calls, and a pipeline whose steps are sometimes tacit and sometimes not is two features wearing one operator.

 ## The Token